-It is best to turn toward your non-operated leg whenever possible to minimize stress to the operated knee.
+It is best to turn toward your non-operated leg whenever possible to avoid turning the operated leg inward.

-Using Crutches or a Cane
+Using Crutches

-You may progress to using crutches while in the hospital or at Rehabilitation if you and your therapist feel you are ready.
-The therapist will instruct you on proper technique for using crutches.
+You may progress to using crutches or a cane while in the hospital or at Rehabilitation if you and your therapist feel you are ready.
+The therapist will instruct you on the proper technique for using crutches/cane.